railsuser2014/openobject-doc-book-en/source/book/3/3_7/statutory_taxes.rst

 Select the accounting period you're interested in and click  *Open Charts* , then select one or several accounts for analysis by clicking and highlighting the appropriate line(s).
 Click the  *Print*  button and Open ERP asks you to select either the  *General Ledger* , the  *Account balance* , or an  *Analytic check* .
 If you select an account which has sub-accounts in the hierarchy you can automatically analyze that account and its child accounts.

-.. tip::   **Advantage**  *Simulated balance*
+.. tip::  Simulated balance

-	While you're printing account balances, if you have installed the ``account_simulation`` module Open ERP asks you which level of simulation to execute.
+	While you're printing account balances,
+	if you have installed the ``account_simulation`` module Open ERP asks you which level of simulation to execute.

 	Results will vary depending on the level selected.
-You can, for example, print the balance depending on various methods of amortization:
+	You could, for example, print the balance depending on various methods of amortization:

 	* the normal IFRS method,